 Transfer of Sound Between Rooms

 According to Physics, sound travels in a straight line from its source.
-It would be interesting to learn how that sound gets to each corner and other rooms in the house.
+It would be interesting to learn how that sound gets to each corner and other room in the house.
 The transfer of sound between rooms is possible through sound diffraction.

 Sound diffraction is the process by which sound wave uses the edges of a barrier such as a wall, door, shelf, etc. as a secondary source of sound that sends waves in a new direction.
-As a result, sound can travel around the corners of the room and out of the door to be audible or intelligible in other rooms.
-Note that the barrier must have sound reflection.
+As a result, sound can travel around the corners of the room and out of the door to be audible or intelligible in other places.
+Note that the barrier must have a sound reflection.
 Sound reflection and diffraction work together to transfer sound between rooms.

 Maximum Value.
 Achieved.